Udemy Alternatives

 CreativeLive cons

-• No certification offered
+• No formal certification or degrees are offered

 Whilst there are courses on Udemy in the creative arts, these are far and few between.
 And are likely to be rather more dry and academic than anything you will experience on CreativeLive.